-FS: Median Chl-a values are <= threshold in table below note 5

-NS: Median Chl-a values are > threshold in table below note 5
+- FS: Median Chl-a values are <= threshold in table below note 5 - NS: Median Chl-a values are > threshold in table below note 5

-1. Indicator Part 7a is the response indicator that will be used to assess if there are excess nutrients per Env-Wq 1703.14 to maintain a balanced, integrated, and adaptive community described in Env-Wq 1703.19.

-- a Assessments shall be based on data collected between May 24th to September 15th that is 10 years or less in age and the median value is used to make the criteria comparison. - b Median calculations for CHL a must have 5 or more independent sampling dates on a given waterbody to be considered for Full Support or Not Support designations. - c Samples shall represent the open water condition of the waterbody where depth zone is Epilimnion, Composite, or Upper.
-If the depth zone is not defined the sample must be collected at a depth of <= 2m. - d If there is more than one result for chlorophyll-a at the same station on the same date with the same depth zone, the two values are averaged.
-If there is a "composite" sample, that value is preferentially selected over other values to represent a station visit. - e If older data indicated NS, the more recent data used to make a FS decision must meet the requirements in this section and must include at least 2 samples collected at the same or more water quality limited sites and under similar conditions (i.e., wet weather, dry weather, season, etc) as when the older exceedances occurred. - 3.
+- Indicator Part 7a is the response indicator that will be used to assess if there are excess nutrients per Env-Wq 1703.14 to maintain a balanced, integrated, and adaptive community described in Env-Wq 1703.19. - 2.
+Data Requirements - Assessments shall be based on data collected between May 24th to September 15th that is 10 years or less in age and the median value is used to make the indicator comparison. - b.
+Median calculations for chlorophyll-a must have five or more independent sampling dates on a given waterbody to be considered for Full Support or Not Support designations. - c.
+Samples shall represent the open water condition of the waterbody where depth zone is Epilimnion, Composite, or Upper.
+If the depth zone is not defined the sample must be collected at a depth of <= 2m. - d.
+If there is more than one result for chlorophyll-a at the same station on the same date with the same depth zone, the two values are averaged.
+If there is a "composite" sample, that value is preferentially selected over other values to represent a station visit. - e.
+If older data indicated NS, the more recent data used to make a FS decision must meet the requirements in this section and must include at least two samples collected at the same or more water quality limited sites and under similar conditions (i.e., wet weather, dry weather, season, etc.) as when the older exceedances occurred. - 3.
 The ALUS chlorophyll-a thresholds shall only be applied to waterbodies where the trophic class has been determined. - 4.
 The ALUS chlorophyll-a thresholds vary by lake trophic class.
-Trophic class for a given lake shall be determined by at (http://des.nh.gov/organization/divisions/water/wmb/lakes/documents/data_sources_expl_anation.doc pg 12-14).
+Trophic class for a given lake shall be determined by the Sources of Information and Explanation of Data guide.
 Where multiple trophic class evaluations have been conducted over the years, the "cleanest" trophic class observed shall be used to set the TP and CHLa thresholds. - 5.
 The ALUS chlorophyll-a thresholds by trophic class are depicted below.